bmuschko/cta-crash-course/exercises/14-validate-format-cmds/solution/solution.md

 │ An argument named "val" is not expected here.
 Did you mean "value"?
 ```

-Fix the first error message by moving the opening curly brace of the AWS provider to the same line as the defintion.
+Fix the first error message by moving the opening curly brace of the AWS provider to the same line as the definition.
 The resulting code will look as follows.

 ```terraform
 provider "aws" {